theajmalrazaq/theajmalrazaq/README.md

 <div align="center">

-I'm Ajmal, A Junior Frontend Developer And UI/UX Designer.Here's a glimpse into my journey as a developer:
+I'm Ajmal, A Junior Product Designer and Frontend Developer And.Here's a glimpse into my journey as a developer:

 ## Overview